joshaustintech/rehash/README.md

 # rehash
-A subset of Redis written in Rust
+A Redis clone written in Rust